1337w0rm/YeetMeet/README.md

 3. Git installed.
 4. Some patience.
 5. For remaining instructions, please read [this](https://github.com/vanshsantoshi/YeetMeet/blob/master/PLEASE_READ_THIS.txt). or, watch video tutorials we posted on the telegram group.

+## Managing Heroku's Dynos so that your bot won't stop at near the end of the month

+Heroku gives 500 hours/month for free

+And, a month has 720 hours

+So, your app would probably stop working earlier than the end of the month

+To prevent that, you can

+`heroku ps:scale worker=0`

+When you're not using it, that command will stop the app

+And again, when you want to start it ,

+`heroku ps:scale worker=1`

+Stopping app when you are not using it, will save hours/month (heroku calls it dynos) for you, so you won't have to redeploy, or will have to wake up early for classes when the end of month is near :)

+Also, you can do this ( turning app off or on ) right from your phone on Termux ( Turning on PC just for this might be pain in ass for some people ), so, if you don't know much regarding this, and you want a tutorial, you can ask us out on telegram group.